sladem-tox/PK_calcs/README.md

 ## Oral Dosing Plasma-time Curve
 After a while thinking deeply about the single IV plasma-time curve you will be ready to think about the more general but more complicated single oral dose plasma-time curve.
-This is the simplest situation since you can then introduce multiple doses and also consider other factors affecting drug disposition.
+This introduces another variable which is the absorption rate constant but it is still a relatively simple situation since we are not looking at multiple doses or considering other factors affecting drug disposition.

 ![Single Oral Dose Curve](docs/assets/img/SingleOralDose.png)